-One of the main benefits to salary sacrifice schemes are that they work well across different workforces.
+One of the main benefits of salary sacrifice schemes is that they work well across different workforces.
 They are offered on schemes such as pension contributions, cycle to work schemes and car leasing.
 This means that you can improve the financial wellbeing of your employees by offering less expensive benefits.

 Salary sacrifice creates a financial benefit which can be combined on several schemes meaning there is something for everyone in your multi-generational workforce.